What Is Heroin?

-Abusing heroin over a long period increases the risk for overdose and can cause additional adverse effects on the body.
+Abusing heroin over a long period increases the risk of overdose and can cause additional adverse effects on the body.
 The long-term effects of this drug addiction include:

 Long-term heroin use also decreases the user’s decision-making ability.
-Heroin addicts become more likely to take risks and make poor decisions, such as sharing needles, exposing them to Hepatitis B and bloodborne diseases like HIV/AIDS.
+Heroin addicts become more likely to take risks and make poor decisions, such as sharing needles, thus exposing them to Hepatitis B, Hepatitis C, and other bloodborne diseases like HIV/AIDS.